High dimensional expanders and coset geometries: Introduction

+The main motivation for this paper is the construction of new examples of high dimensional expanders (which are simplicial complexes with expansion properties that serve as an analogue of expansion in graphs).

-When we axiomatized and generalized our construction, we understood two things.
-First, we essentially rediscovered some basic facts of the well-established theory of coset geometries.
-Second, we found new examples of coset geometries for elementary groups and Steinberg groups over rings that were yet unknown and may open up a new geometric methods for studying these groups.
-These new examples include even well-studied groups - for instance, we show that for $n \geq 2$ there is a pure $n$-dimensional simplicial (clique) complex $X$ such that group $SL_{n+1} (\mathbb{Z})$ acts simply transitive top dimensional faces of $X$.
+In \cite{KOStoc}, we gave such a construction in a rather ad-hoc manner.
+When we axiomatized and generalized the ideas, we understood two things: First, that we essentially rediscovered some basic facts of the well-established theory of coset geometries.
+Second, that we found new examples of coset geometries for elementary groups and Steinberg groups over rings that were yet unknown and are of independent interest.
+These new examples include even new coset geometries for well-studied groups - for instance, we show that for $n \geq 2$ there is a pure $n$-dimensional simplicial (clique) complex $X$ such that the group $SL_{n+1} (\mathbb{Z})$ acts simply transitively on top dimensional faces of $X$.